-1. This Act may be cited as the Absconding Debtors Act.
+1. This Ordinance may be cited as the Absconding Short title.
+Debtors Ordinance.

-2. A Judge of the High Court may, by warrant under his hand, Fugae warrant. authorise the Marshal to arrest and bring before him or some other Judge of the said Court any person alleged to be indebted and to be about to quit Trinidad and Tobago on the conditions and subject to the procedure set out below.
-Save as provided in this Act no person shall be arrested for debt on mesne process.
+2. It shall be lawful for a Judge of the Supreme Court, Fuga by warrant under his hand, to authorise the Marshal to warrant. arrest and bring before him or some other Judge of the said Court any person alleged to be indebted and to be about to quit the Colony, on the conditions and subject to the procedure hereinafter set forth.
+Save as herein provided no person shall be arrested for debt on mesne process.